 How to avoid installation of malware?

-To protect computers from being infected through emails, we recommend not to open files or web links that are presented in irrelevant emails.
-Same applies to emails that are sent from unknown, suspicious addresses.
-Typically, these emails are disguised as important, official and so on.
-However, it does not mean that they should be trusted.
-Additionally, we recommend to use Microsoft Office versions were released after year 2010.
-These versions include the "Protected View" mode which prevents malicious documents from downloading and installing malware.
-If you've already opened "KNAPP EQUIPMENT Email Virus" attachment, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+To protect computers from infection through emails, do not open files or web links that are presented in irrelevant emails.
+The same applies to emails that are sent from unknown, suspicious addresses.
+Typically, these are disguised as 'important', 'official', and so on, however, they cannot be trusted.
+Additionally, use Microsoft Office versions released after 2010.
+These include "Protected View" mode that prevents malicious documents from downloading and installing malware.
+If you have already opened the "KNAPP EQUIPMENT Email Virus" attachment, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.

-Text presented in the "KNAPP EQUIPMENT Email Virus" email letter:
+Text presented in the "KNAPP EQUIPMENT Email Virus" email message: